Estimated reading time: 11 minutes

 Besides the world-renown Tyrrell’s winery in Wyndham.
 Other very well-established family-owned wineries include Lindeman and Drayton and Tulloch.

 - There is a reliable shuttle service to Hunter Valley available from Cessnock.

-- Private Hunter Valley tours from Sydney including expert guide and hotel pick up and drop off.
+- Private Hunter Valley wine tour from Sydney including expert guide and hotel pick up and drop off.

-- Small group Hunter Valley Wine tasting tours from Sydney.
+- Small group Hunter Valley Wine tours from Sydney.

 - You also have the option to self-drive to the Hunter Valley Region.

-- Tyrrell’s wines – For the best Semillon in your wine tasting Sydney tour.
+- Tyrrell’s Wines is one of the best Hunter Valley wineries – For the best Semillon in your wine-tasting Sydney tour.

 - Hunter Cheese Co – For the tastiest cheeses.